On this page

 To edit your API service integration submission fields:

-If the fields that you update affect the test integration instance in your Okta org (such as integration name or scopes), then you must click Test in Okta to create another test integration instance with the updated fields.
+f the fields that you update affect the test integration instance in your Okta org (such as integration name or scopes), click Generate instance to create another test integration instance with the updated fields.
 The test integration instance is a static snapshot of your integration submission fields at the time that it was created.
-It doesn't get updated when you modify your submission.
+It isn't updated when you modify your submission.
 If you want to remove older test integration instances that aren't used, see Remove your test integration instance.

 Remove your test integration instance